Cold Asian Noodle Salad

 - Soy Sauce: Use low-sodium soy sauce or for a gluten-free, be sure to use tamari or coconut aminos.

-- If you’re missing any of the veggies, no problem.
+- if you’re missing any of the veggies, no problem.
 Use what you have on hand and don’t worry about exact amounts.
-Other suitable veggies include any color of bell pepper, broccoli, jalapeno and cucumber.
+Other suitable veggies include any variety of cabbage, any color of bell pepper, snap peas, broccoli, jalapeno and cucumber.

-- To add protein to this recipe, add baked tofu, tempeh or edamame.
+- To add protein to this recipe, add baked crispy tofu, marinated tempeh or 1 cup edamame.
+You can also add chicken or beef.

 - To make the recipe gluten-free, use gluten-free noodles such as buckwheat noodles and make sure you use gluten-free tamari or coconut aminos instead of soy sauce.